tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015_part2/f4b_xor_w4kfu_p2.md

 #### Multitasking ####

   These concurrent VM(s) can be seen as concurrent (virtual) processes, we then call the `opcode table ID` `VpID` hereafter.
-[Observing](#dispatchercfg) that if the value of `al` in the instruction at `0x044568` is not `5` then the `VpID` is kept, and so does the opcode table address; the  bit-level offset (i.e. the instruction pointer) is not extracted (resp. updated) from (resp. to) the instruction pointer table (i.e. `word` array at `0x403048`), it is simply increased when data is extracted from the corresponding opcode table.
+[Observing](#dispatchercfg) that if the value of `al` in the instruction at `0x044568` is not `5` then `VpID` is kept, and so does the opcode table address; the  bit-level offset (i.e. the instruction pointer) is not extracted (resp. updated) from (resp. to) the instruction pointer table (i.e. `word` array at `0x403048`), it is simply increased when data is extracted from the corresponding opcode table.
 Otherwise, the `VpID` is periodically increased, and the corresponding opcode table as well as `instruction pointer` will be used.
 In other words, if `al` is not `5` then the same

   We notice that the value above of `al` is extracted as the `byte` value at `0x403041`, slicing the dispatcher with respect to this `byte`, we receive the [control flow graph](#timeslicingcfg) below.
 It shows that each virtual machine will *execute exactly `5` opcodes*, then switch to the periodically next virtual machine.
 This is nothing but a **preemptive multitasking** execution model of `7` processes, each has a time-slice of `5` instructions.